 Here are the components to creating a properly sealed crawl space:

 By grading to the lowest point and adding a drain (like a French Drain), we can provide a drainage path for any water that gets in the crawlspace.
 This is a critical failsafe should a leak occur.

 Adding conditioned air to the space regulates the temperature but more importantly, it creates positive pressure, which keeps vapor from coming in.
 Air and moisture want to move from high to low pressure so think of the space like an inflated balloon.

-A HERS score will drop about 3 HERS points when changing a vented to a closed crawl in the average 2,000 sq ft home (assuming ductwork moves to a conditioned space).
+Closed crawl spaces will have the lowest year round cost of operation when compered to a vented crawl.
+A HERS score can drop about 3 HERS points when changing a vented to a closed crawl in the average 2,000 sq ft home (assuming ductwork moves to a conditioned space).

 As with most things in life, the devil is in the details — especially when it comes to crawl space encapsulation.
 Having a third-party energy rater inspect the installation and performance test the home helps ensure all the components are working as intended.